-The year 2020 will begin in the Ujazdowski Castle Centre for Contemporary Art with an examination of the connections between physics and art.
+The spring 2020 will begin in the Ujazdowski Castle Centre for Contemporary Art with an examination of the connections between physics and art.
 The exhibition by Ursula Mayer will look at the influence of humankind on the Earth’s electromagnetic field.
 The Austrian artist has taken on board the relationship of sex and gender versus new technologies.
-The opening is scheduled for May.

 In the fall we are planning another exhibition, Rare Languages, devoted to online literary or cultural phenomena such as fanfiction and fandoms.
 Toward the end of the year, U–jazdowski will be hosting Miet Warlop, today one of the most widely recognized Flemish artists.
 Warlop creates animated sculptures, living tableaux, and performances.
 In her most recent works, she has brought back rock concert aesthetics with all the destructive potential this entails.
 The project that Warlop has been preparing for U–jazdowski will confront the language of the theatrical stage set and the visual arts.